samsithuwin/samsithuwin/README.md

 - 👋 I’m Sam Who I am
 - 👀 I’m interested in Bigs including not limited ( histoyr, data, bang, etc...)
-- 🌱 I’m currently learning Swift, SQLite, XCode
+- 🌱 I’m currently learning Swift, SQLite, XCode, GitHub,
 - 💞️ I’m looking to collaborate on pretty looking good persons.
 Beatuy is in the eyes of the beholders.
 - 📫 How to reach me via email @sithuwin@gmail.com
 - 😄 Pronouns: ...C2